humonnom/wolfenstein-fps/README.md

 4. You can kill the enemy(🏆) by crashing into it
 5. The MAP in the top-left corner can help you identify enemy locations
 6. Enjoy the game!

+## How to run the program (no enemy)
+1. Clone the repository
+2. Run `make` in the root directory
+3. Run `./cub3D maps/castle.cub` in the root directory
+4. Enjoy the game!

 ## How to play
 - `W`, `A`, `S`, `D` to move